robertmerdmann/REALshortcourse_Summer2021/README.md

 We will work through the [dplyr_part_2](https://github.com/robertmerdmann/REALshortcourse_Summer2021/blob/main/Day4/dplyr_part_2.Rmd) activity as a group.
 (Note that this activity is found in the Day 4 folder!)

+### Between Day Five and Day Six

+In the [Day 4 folder](https://github.com/robertmerdmann/REALshortcourse_Summer2021/tree/main/Day4) in Github, there is an activity titled dplyr_superhero - you should now be equipped to tackle this activity!

+### Day Six (August 25)

+Major topic - data transformation using mutate() and summarize()

+We will work through the [mutate_summarize](https://robertmerdmann.github.io/REALshortcourse_Summer2021/Day6/mutate_summarize.html) activity as a group - [.rmd file here](https://github.com/robertmerdmann/REALshortcourse_Summer2021/blob/main/Day6/mutate_summarize.Rmd).

 ### Community Information

 Here, we will provide information about the members of the learning community, so you can get to know your colleagues.